 - Change the dressing.
 Do this daily or whenever the bandage becomes wet or dirty.

 - Watch for signs of infection.
-See a doctor if the wound isn't healing or you notice any spreading redness, increasing pain, pus, swelling or fever.
+See a doctor if the wound isn't healing or you notice any increasing pain, pus, swelling or fever.
 On light skin, spreading redness is a sign of infection.
 On dark skin, redness may not be apparent, or the infection's streaks may look purplish-gray or darker than your normal skin.

 Seek prompt medical care